 Himalayan cats can make wonderful family pets, but they prefer a quieter household.
 The hustle and bustle of a noisy and full house are likely to be slightly too stressful for a laidback Himalayan, especially if it means their nap time will be disturbed!

-Gentle, older children can get along well with Himalayans, especially if they’re happy to play with them when your Himalayan cat is feeling in the mood for interaction but will leave them alone while they’re asleep or otherwise resting.
+Gentle, older children can get along well with Himalayans, especially if they’re happy to play with them when your Himalayan is feeling in the mood for interaction but will leave it alone while it’s asleep or otherwise resting.

 Does This Breed Get Along With Other Pets?

-Himalayan cats can get along well with dogs, as long as they’re not too demanding.
+Himalayan cats can get along well with dogs as long as they’re not too demanding.
 Most Himmies won’t be interested in playing with a dog, although they might be persuaded to take a nap with them.
-A boisterous dog who tries to bother your Himalayan cat may end up causing them anxiety if they feel like they can’t get away from them.
+A boisterous dog that tries to bother your Himalayan may end up causing them anxiety if they feel like they can’t get away from them.

-Himmies don’t have a high prey drive, so they can live happily with smaller pets like rodents, rabbits, and so on.
-While we wouldn’t ever recommend keeping them in the same area of the house or leaving them unsupervised together, it’s certainly easier to keep a Himmie with small pets than some other cat breeds.
+Himmies don’t have a high prey drive, and they can live happily with smaller pets like rodents and rabbits.
+While we wouldn’t ever recommend keeping them in the same area of the house or leaving them unsupervised together, it’s certainly easier to keep a Himmie with small pets than other breeds.